Anant325/M1_projectgoal_-utility-/1_Requirements/Readme.md

      4 Ws & 1H

      Who
-     Anyone who is interested can use it
+     The person who does large calculation is the prime coustomer

      What